 Sound Devices extensively tests removable recording media with the 788T Recorder.

-The cards from other manufacturers listed below have been tested and have successfully passed benchmark testing with these products.
+These CF cards from other manufacturers listed below have been tested and have successfully passed benchmark testing.

 |64 GB||Delkin Devices||CF1050X, UDMA7, 120 MB/s write; 160 MB/s read|